-1 Year 3 Year 5 Year 10 Year You would pay the following expenses on a \$1,000 investment, assuming a 5.0% annual return \$87 \$252 403 734
+1 Year 3 Year 5 Year 10 Year

+You would pay the following expenses on a \$1,000 investment, assuming a 5.0% annual

+return \$87 \$252 \$403 \$734

 The example should not be considered a representation of future returns or expenses, and actual returns and expenses may be greater or less than those shown.
 While the example assumes, as required by the SEC, a 5.0% annual return, our performance will vary and may result in a return greater or less than 5.0%.
 The incentive fee under the Investment Advisory Agreement, assuming a 5.0% annual return, would either not be payable or would have an insignificant impact on the expense amounts shown above, and is therefore not included in the example.
 Also, while the example assumes reinvestment of all dividends at net asset value, participants in our dividend reinvestment plan will receive a number of shares of our common stock, determined by dividing the total dollar amount of the dividend payable to a participant by the market price per share of our common stock at the close of trading on the dividend payment date, which may be at, above or below net asset value.
 See "Item 1.
-Report to Stockholders- Distribution Reinvestment Plan" in our most recent Annual Report on Form N-CSR for additional information regarding our dividend reinvestment plan.
+Report to Stockholders-Distribution Reinvestment Plan" in our most recent Annual Report on Form N-CSR and in our most recent Semi-Annual Report on Form N-CSR for additional information regarding our dividend reinvestment plan.